obestwalter/i3configger/README.md

 # Ideas

-# build on startup
+## Build on startup

 It i3configger is started/run once before i3 is started the config can be build depending on settings and environments. e.g in xinitrc before i3wm is started.

-# pick different sources depending on host/env/cmdline
+## Pick different sources depending on host/env/cmdline

 A certain sub group of configuration is dependent on the environment. e.g. different sub folders qith hostnames are only used if the host fits

-# backup of last config
+## Backup of last config

 Don't clobber by default to protect users who don't have their config under SCM.